 Week 2–4: Full effect window.
 By this point, the combination of restored magnesium levels, improved GABA function, and normalized HPA axis activity produces consistent, sustained anxiety reduction.

-My experience: Within the first week, the biggest change was sleep — I was falling asleep faster and waking up less.
-By week 2, I noticed I wasn't clenching my jaw as much (something I do when stressed) and my overall sense of baseline tension had dropped noticeably.
+My experience: Within the first week, the biggest change was sleep.
+I was falling asleep faster and waking up less.
+By week 2, I noticed I wasn't clenching my jaw as much (something I do when stressed) and my general sense of baseline tension had dropped noticeably.
 It wasn't dramatic — it was more like the volume on background anxiety got turned down a few notches.

 Magnesium Glycinate vs. Other Anxiety Approaches